 “What profit is there in my death, if I go down to the Pit?
 Will the dust praise you?
 Will it tell of your faithfulness?” vs. 9

-Thought for the Day: What bargains have I tried to make with God?
+Thought for the Day: What bargains have I tried to strike with God?